Available 24h

 Hans Burgkmair, known as the Elder (Augsburg, 1473 – Augsburg, 1531), was a German painter considered the first German artist of the Italian Renaissance, and also the first to apply chiaroscuro techniques in his woodcuts.

 Many styles characterize antique furniture, but a few are particularly prominent.
-Eclectic furniture refers to the 19th century, marked by the beloved Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+Eclectic furniture refers to the 19th century, marked by the popular Biedermeier style.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Lion paws, eagle heads—these are common features in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French creators, showcasing admiration and respect for the history of the most beautiful Renaissance antiques.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French creators, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for a luxurious antique that suits your interior.

 The most important aspect of stylish antique furniture is originality.
 And this is ultimately crucial from the buyer's perspective, as many counterfeits circulate on the market.
-Luxury Products provides a certificate confirming that the product matches the actual description and photograph.
-We have art appraisers, historians, and experts from around the world at your disposal.
+Luxury Products provides a certificate confirming the product's compliance with the actual description and photograph.
+We have at your disposal art appraisers, historians, and experts from around the world.

 Attributes / Details